grafana/beyla/docs/sources/network/config.md

 if you have Cilium CNI installed in your Kubernetes cluster, configure Beyla to capture the network events with the `socket_filter` mode.

-When `socket_filter` is used as an event source, Beyla will install an eBPF Linux socket filter to capture the network events.
+When `socket_filter` is used as an event source, Beyla installs an eBPF Linux socket filter to capture the network events.
 This mode doesn't conflict with Cilium CNI or other eBPF programs, which use the Linux Traffic Control egress and ingress filters.